top of page

 Herb Wreath for Kitchen:

 Hang an herb wreath in the kitchen as a fragrant and decorative accent.
-Use it as a handy source of fresh herbs for cooking and garnishing dishes.
+Continue to use it as a handy source of fresh herbs for cooking and garnishing dishes even once it has properly dried out.

 Herb Bouquet Centrepiece: Create herb bouquets in rustic containers like mason jars or baskets for charming table centrepieces.
 They add a natural and aromatic touch to dining experiences.